 Should you share or comment?
-The answer on this article.
+You can find the answer on this article.

 Stop on the content, and the time spent on it

 Yes, networks also look at when you stop on a post.
-Obviously less engaging, this action (named “dwell time” by LinkedIn) is still very interesting for the algorithm.
+Obviously less engaging, the algorithm. is still pretty interested in this action (named “dwell time” by LinkedIn).

-In general, it will look if you stop or not on a content and, if yes, how much time you will spend.
+In general, it will look if you stop or not on a content and, if yes, how much time you spend on it.

 - 1% of users post.

 - 10% engage (like, comment or share).